 If you watch enough of the news or programs like the Dr. Oz Show, you’ve probably already seen recent reports that so many people are low in the ever important Vitamin D that protects our bodies and our immune systems from all types of diseases.

 Sadly, I’ve known many close friends and even some family members who have told me they are severely deficient in the vitamin this winter and had to be put on super high doses of it in order to alleviate their symptoms (headaches, exhaustion, and more) and to prevent complications should the condition persist.

 Well, after hearing about this for the fourth time, we looked into foods that are a great source of Vitamin D. Surprisingly, salmon has an incredibly high amount of the vitamin and blows away other foods that are also sources, as noted by George Mateljan, chef at WHFoods, which I subscribe to and receive information about on a regular basis.
 If you have a chance, do check out the site because it hosts a ton of information stemming from George’s book, The World’s Healthiest Foods.

 As a result, not only did we ‘beef up’ our salmon intake, I began to dig out recipes in my vault that I haven’t made for a long time.
-This one for baked salmon en papillote (in parchment) is of my favorites.
-It’s not messy, it’s so easy to prepare and serve that I even recently prepared the entire thing and put it in the refrigerator until my husband was ready to make it for himself and serve to a guest.
-All he had to do was preheat the oven and bake it.
+This one for baked salmon en papillote (in parchment) is one of my favorites.
+It’s not messy, it’s so easy to prepare and serve that I even recently prepared the entire thing and put it in the refrigerator until I was ready to cook it later that day.
+All I had to do was preheat the oven and bake it.